La ruleta de la fortuna

-La ruleta de la fortuna or La ruleta de la suerte is the Spanish version of Wheel of Fortune.
-The first incarnation ran from 1990 to 1992 in Antena 3, the second one from 1993 to 1997 in Telecinco, and then, after a 9 year hiatus, a revival has been made on Antena 3 beginning in 2006.
+La ruleta de la fortuna (original title) or La ruleta de la suerte (since 2006) is the Spanish version of Wheel of Fortune.
+The first incarnation ran from 1990 to 1992 in Antena 3, the second one from 1993 to 1997 in Telecinco, and then, after a nine-year hiatus, a revival has been made on Antena 3 beginning in 2006.
 The show also airs internationally via Antena 3 Internacional.

 Original 1990s versions (La ruleta de la fortuna)

 The 1990s versions all awarded cash in the previous Spanish currency of the peseta, and the wheel's values were from 5,000 to 100,000 pesetas, with vowels costing 50,000 pesetas.
 Only three normal puzzles and the bonus round were played in this version.
 This version sometimes used two letter turners both working at once (unlike the 2008 Filipino version which had two puzzle board assistants alternating).
 The wheel also had a X2 (double wedge) and a 1/2 wedge (listed as "Divide by 2"), but unlike the current version, landing on the 1/2 cost the player half their cash and their turn.
 The Free Spin ("Turno Extra") was awarded automatically but did not carry over to the next round.
 The player who solved the puzzle kept their bank plus a bonus of 100,000 pesetas.

 The scoreboards in the Telecinco version displayed two scores: the current round score on top and the grand total on the bottom.